What makes a classic? Wouldn’t any dish or recipe that has endured 95 years be easily considered “classic”?

 A Perennial Favorite Salad Dressing

-It has appeared in The New York Times and in numerous cookbooks by famous chefs, each one putting their own spin on this perennial classic.
+Green Goddess Salad Dressing has appeared often in The New York Times and in numerous cookbooks by famous chefs, each one putting their own spin on this perennial classic.
 Some versions have added ingredients through the years and even the Palace Hotel has updated the recipe to be even more green and savory with additional ingredients.
-Today, the salad is still on the menu of the famous Garden Court Restaurant in the Palace and is listed as the “Palace Signature Dungeness Crab Salad”.
+Since it's creation, the salad had been continuously on the menu of the famous Garden Court Restaurant in the Palace and was most recently listed as the “Palace Signature Dungeness Crab Salad”.
+Sadly, it is not currently on the menu and the recipe is no longer on the Palace Hotel website.
+Luckily, many historic hotel and restaurant sites still remember and post the recipe.

 Trust me, it is nothing less than dreamy.